AndreasDHaas/Self-harm-epi/README.md

 **Description**

-This study aims to examine the incidence and prognostic factors of intentional self-harm events and subsequent mortality from unnatural causes among beneficiaries of a private medical insurance scheme (AfA + AfAc population).
+This study aims to examine the incidence and prognostic factors of intentional self-harm events and subsequent mortality from unnatural causes among beneficiaries of a private medical insurance scheme.

 **Objectives**